AdamSlack/colours.hapax.xyz/README.md

 # video-colour-slices
-Creates an image consisting of horizontal slices of the average colour of frames in a video
+Creates an image consisting of Lines or Rings with each being coloured as the average colour of a frame in a provided video